Pritha-77/RNA-seq/README.md

 - Reference genome installed: `BSgenome.Hsapiens.UCSC.hg38`

 ## 📑 Notes
 - Ensure paired-end FASTQ files follow standard naming convention (`*_1.fastq.gz`, `*_2.fastq.gz`)
+- Perform QC of the sample files prior to analysis, using FastQC in Python
 - SAF file is built from single-exon genes; modify if working with alternative splicing
 - To improve volcano and heatmap labeling, consider customizing with significant gene names